chef/supermarket/README.md

 * **Issues [Response Time Maximum](https://github.com/chef/chef-oss-practices/blob/master/repo-management/repo-states.md):** 14 days
 * **Pull Request [Response Time Maximum](https://github.com/chef/chef-oss-practices/blob/master/repo-management/repo-states.md):** 14 days

 The code is designed to be easy for others to contribute to.
 To that end, the goal of this README is to introduce you to the project and get you up and running.
 More information about Supermarket can be found in [the wiki](https://github.com/chef/supermarket/wiki).
-You can [follow along with the project development in ZenHub](https://app.zenhub.com/workspaces/supermarket-60cbda5a95f583001207255f).

 If you want to contribute to Supermarket, read the [contributor's workflow](https://github.com/chef/supermarket/blob/main/CONTRIBUTING.md) for license information and helpful tips to get you started.
 There are project artifacts such as planning docs, wireframes, recorded demos, and team retrospectives in a [public Google Drive folder](https://drive.google.com/a/gofullstack.com/#folders/0B6WV7Qy0ZCUfbFFPNG9CejExUW8).